Whos-Who/backend/docs/Socket.Events.md

 To trigger and listen to certain events on the client side, you can use `socket.emit(msg, data)` and `socket.on(msg, data)`.
 The full documentation can be found [here](https://socket.io/docs/v4/client-api/)

-I would also recommend that you set up the Backend repository locally to test the events, as you can clear the Redis storage by hitting the following endpoints:

-- `POST /reset` to clear all the game states in your local Redis
-- `DELETE /reset/:roomid` to clear all game state related to `roomid`
-- `DELETE /reset/player/:clientId` to clear all player activity related to player with `clientId`

 <br />

 ## Room